NYCUchaolab/bioinformatics-tools/RNA_shell/README.md

 If you don't want to install the `.fai`, you can also index them yourself.

-**gencode.v22.annotation.gtf**

-The ref and ref index file can be downloaded from [GDC Website](https://gdc.cancer.gov/about-data/gdc-data-processing/gdc-reference-files).

 **Homo_sapiens.GRCh38.cdna.all.fa.gz (ref for Kallistal & Salmon)**

 This file can be downloaded from [ensemble Website](https://ftp.ensembl.org/pub/release-111/fasta/homo_sapiens/cdna/).

 **grch38_genome.tar.gz (ref for HISAT2)**

 This file can be downloaded from [ensemble Website](https://genome-idx.s3.amazonaws.com/hisat/)

 ## Package version